 Online retail usually focuses marketing efforts on improving category pages.
 Optimizing these eCommerce pages, full of products of a certain category, might help attract large amounts of traffic.

 However, some marketers applying this on-page SEO technique overlook the importance of including all relevant information at a product page level.
 This is surprising if we take into account that 34% of retailers consider the pre-purchase stage to be the most important part of a customer shopping experience, which happens in the product page.
 This is where you find out more about the product and its details.
 But why is it so important?
 Let’s break down the reasons.

 1. It clearly affects customer experience

 Product descriptions should answer any doubts or questions that your potential customers might have.
 Not providing all relevant information can be risky, as nowadays, customers scan through multiple websites to find what they are looking for.
-And a whopping 94% of them would abandon a site or even a purchase when they are not able to find what they are looking for.
+And a whopping 50% of potential sales are lost because consumers are not able to find what they are looking for.

 The lack of sufficient information breaks the customer journey and prevents shoppers from completing the purchase.
 Therefore, in order to make sure they stay in your site and don’t look elsewhere for what they want, you have to make sure that your product pages are correctly filled with all the necessary product details.

 2. It makes products discoverable and increases SEO

 Customers scan the web looking for products armed with their most powerful weapons: keywords.